kfocus/kfocus-source/CONTRIBUTING.md

 fi
 ## .
 END Run main if script is not sourced }
 ```

+When in doubt, terminate commands with a semicolon.

 ## Common Routines
 We have created common routines found in `lib/common.2.source`.
 Please use